Thin Hair Curler: Guide to Beautiful, Lasting Curls

 What barrel size is best for bouncy curls and versatile waves on thin hair?

 A 1-inch (25mm) barrel is often considered the most versatile and effective size for thin hair.
-It creates defined curls that, when gently brushed out, can transform into beautiful, bouncy waves that have excellent staying power.
+It creates defined curls that, when gently brushed out, can transform into beautiful, bouncy waves with excellent staying power.

 Which barrel sizes are ideal for tighter curls, definition, or short thin hair?